 The Festival provided the substance for 25 hours of national PBS television programming seen by more than 50 million people, including more than 20 hours with Bill Moyers and two Emmy-winning programs.
 Series include The Power of the Word (1989), The Language of Life (1995), Poetry Heaven (1998), Fooling With Words (1999), and Sounds of Poetry (1999).

 In addition to producing the biennial Festival, the Dodge Poetry Program sends poets into New Jersey high schools to work with students and teachers.
 There have been over 500 one-day Poet Visits since 1986.

 Poet Visits have evolved into Mini-Festivals (modeled after the biennial Dodge Poetry Festival) at nearly a dozen host high schools spread out across New Jersey.
 Some of these Mini-Festivals draw students from 2 to 12 high schools to the host school.

-Central to the Poetry Program’s work is Clearing the Spring, Tending the Fountain, its annual series of poetry encounter groups for New Jersey teachers from every grade level.
-Over 1,000 New Jersey teachers have participated in these sessions, some as many as a dozen times).
+Over the years, over 1,000 New Jersey teachers have participated in Clearing the Spring, Tending the Fountain, an annual series of poetry encounter groups for New Jersey teachers from every grade level.

 Every other year since 1986, the Geraldine R. Dodge Poetry Festival has often gone off with hardly a discernible hitch.
 But life, of course, has its twists and turns, and the Festival has prevailed th...Read More

 On Tuesday, our President & CEO Tanuja Dehne took to the Dodge Blog to state the Geraldine R. Dodge Foundation’s commitment to anti-racism and condemnation of white supremacy.
 You can read h...Read More